spacebanana420/bananautils/README.md

 This repository is newborn and as of now there are not many published utilities

-Most utilities are cross-platform, with the exception of the ones inside Shell, which are made for Linux and Unix/BSD-based systems
+All programs are cross-platform, with the exception of bash scripts (shell folder) which do not run on Windows without WSL and might not work on other systems if dependencies are not satisfied

 # How to use
 All utilities were written in interpreted languages, and so they require the same interpreters to run.
 Install Lua, Ruby, Python and Bash to run the respective utilities.